PACE-challenge/pacechallenge.org/2023/index.md

 time after reserving the signal, it will be stopped via SIGKILL.
 In this case the instance is counted as *time limited exceeded*.
 Information on how to handle Unix signals in various programming languages can be found on the [optil.io webpage](https://www.optil.io/optilion/help/signals).
+The memory limit for this track is <em style="color:#db8a00">8 GB</em> as well.

 For this track solutions do *not* have to be optimal.
 However, solvers that produce *incorrect* solution will be **disqualified**.